 Many of the most visible faces of the humane movement were black

 In 1912, however, and for decades before and after, the most visible faces of the humane movement to millions of Americans, of every ethnicity, included black faces.

-Decades before television, when even silent single-reel films were just beginning to find an audience, much of the U.S. recognized the touring humane evangelists William Key; John W. Lemon; Carroll himself, a generation younger, who followed Key into humane work toward the end of Key’s long career; and Frederick Rivers Barnwell, better known as just F. Rivers Barnwell, who followed Carroll into a 30-year career in itinerant animal advocacy in 1914.
+Decades before television, when even silent single-reel films were just beginning to find an audience, much of the U.S. recognized the touring humane evangelists William Key; John W. Lemon; Carroll himself, a generation younger, who followed Key into humane work toward the end of Key’s long career; Carroll’s son Seymour Carroll, who spent 20 years on the road continuing his father’s work; and Frederick Rivers Barnwell, better known as just F. Rivers Barnwell, who followed Richard Carroll into a 30-year career in itinerant animal advocacy in 1914.

 Friends of Booker T. Washington

 Both Key and Richard Carroll, pointed out Tarankow, “were born into slavery, enjoyed a personal friendship with Booker T. Washington,” cofounder of the Tuskegee Institute, “and served as Southern agents of the Massachusetts-based American Humane Education Society.